-Here are some smart suggestions for how to save money on childcare.
+Here are some smart suggestions for finding the best childcare for your situation, and how to save:

 If you’re considering a nanny for your child, you may want to research au pair options.